ComplexityEU/PocketDev/README.md

 Once you've used the "Setup Environment" run configuration, you can start adding plugin source code folders to the "plugins" folder that was created.

 ## After Setup
 After running "Setup Environment" a "plugins" folder and "server" folder will be in the project folder.
 These folder contain the various parts and pieces that will be used for developing and testing your plugins.

 >#### Plugins Folder
->You can put the source code of your plugins in sub-directories of the "plugins" folder.
+>You can put the source code of your plugins in subdirectories of the "plugins" folder.
 It is important that the subdirectory contain the plugin.yml file and src folder of your plugin.
 An example of what this needs to look like will have been created during the setup.

 >___
 >#### Server Folder